Zarkopafilis/go-adventures/posts/two-words-about-project-package-structure.md

 3. 2, with your main package bootstrapping every service you may need, makes testing a lot easier :) .

 4. Keep your main packages under `cmd/{name}/main.go` in order to let other parts of your project be used as a library.
+If your project is primarily and app, put the main.go at the roor, so it can be downloaded with go get, without appending `/cmd/{name}` to the end of the url.
+In the future, you can add new main.go's under __cmd__ as described above!

 5. This one is for the monolith who would want to be chopped up into microservices in the future.
 Tightly-coupled dependencies should go under __internal/services/{name}__, while code that could be a separate library or be integrated into more projects, should live under __internal/platform/{name}__.
 You could stick to __internal/{name}__ for some other (edge-case) chunks of code but avoid it if you can (?), because it may evolve into chaos.